 CLEP and DSST exams are offered by on an ongoing basis at the Sierra Vista Testing Center.
 CLEP exams are offered in Douglas and Nogales periodically.
 All testing is by appointment only.

 CLEP candidates must register for CLEP online at the CLEP website before contacting the testing center to schedule an appointment.
 After registering and paying for a CLEP exam, candidates are provided a payment receipt and a Ticket ID and then may use the “Schedule an Appointment” button above to schedule a testing date and time.

 In addition to the CLEP fee paid during registration, candidates will be required to pay a Cochise College test administration fee.
 At the scheduled testing time all CLEP candidates must present a valid CLEP exam registration ticket and authorized identification.
 Candidates should review all additional exam day information (website) before arriving to test.

 DSST candidates may use the “Schedule an Appointment” button above to schedule a testing date and time.
 Examinees are required to present two forms of ID and pay a Cochise College test administration fee in addition to the DSST fee.
 For current fees and/or to schedule an appointment, contact the Sierra Vista Testing Center.

 Cochise College grants credit for CLEP and credit for DSST exams based on institutional policy.
-Be sure to check the Cochise College catalog CLEP and DSST section to review current policy before registering for a CLEP or DSST.
+Be sure to check the Cochise College catalog CLEP and DSST website to review current policy before registering for a CLEP or DSST.
 Meet with an advisor for assistance determining which CLEP or DSST exam correlates with the credit you are trying to earn.

 Non-Cochise students must contact their college or university directly to find out which test(s) are accepted for credit.
 All CLEP and DSST candidates are strongly urged to meet with a counselor or advisor before testing to make sure the selected test meets any degree requirements.